QuickStart Web Automation

 Create a Web Automation Project

-We'll be going over how to Create a Project for Web Automation in Test Modeller.
+We'll be going over how to Create a Project for Web Automation in Quality Modeller.
 Initially having created a Workspace you will be able to add a Project from the Project and Releases Menu by clicking New Project, selecting Quickstart Web from our different types of Automation, in particular here we’re selecting Web Automation.

 After the creation of your Project, you'll see that we've created all automatically three folders.
 The first folder here is related to two Scenarios, evidently useful for managing the end-to-end Scenario models.
 Then you've got the Components folder for model Components of the application along with any Automation Modules.